 Members of the nursing staff will position you in bed and help you turn until you are able to move on your own.
 A pillow between your legs will help maintain the proper position of your hip.
 Because anesthesia may temporarily inhibit urination after surgery, a foley catheter may be inserted into the bladder to remove urine.
 This catheter is usually removed within 24 hours.

-Do not get out of bed by yourself.
+Do not get out of bed by yourself after a hip replacement surgery.
 Always ask for assistance.
 HSS has developed a Safety and Falls Prevention pamphlet that you should readÖif you donít already have one, ask your nurse or therapist for a copy.

 In collaboration with you and your support system, the hospital staff, including a physician, physician assistant, nurse, physical therapist, and social worker will plan, provide, and monitor your care.

 Your hip replacement rehabilitation program will begin once you are medically stable and there are orders from your doctor to begin post-operative mobility.
 For some patients, rehabilitation will begin the day of surgery, for others it will start the day after surgery.
 Everyone will begin rehabilitation within 24 hours of surgery.